Coordination of the ESD working group

 Events in winter semester 2025/2026

-The Sustainable Development Goals (SDGs) and the education for sustainable development (ESD) based on them provide a good basis for teachers to design teaching concepts that deal with the importance of sustainability.
-As global sustainability processes are often difficult for pupils to grasp, I have developed a concept that uses Lego to enable a vivid discussion.
-Specifically, the aim is to recreate various stages of the iPhone production chain with Lego in order to analyse the extent to which the SDGs are violated in these processes, for example through environmental destruction, exploitation or social inequalities.
-The pupils not only deal with the global impact of economic decisions, but also learn to critically evaluate them.
-The aim of the teaching concept is to convey the SDGs in a tangible way and at the same time promote the learners' evaluation skills.
+The Sustainable Development Goals (SDGs) and Education for Sustainable Development (ESD), which builds on them, provide a solid foundation for lecturers to design lesson plans that explore the importance of sustainability.
+As global sustainability processes are often difficult for pupils to grasp, I have developed a concept that uses Lego to facilitate a vivid exploration of the subject.
+Specifically, the aim is to recreate various stages of the iPhone production chain using Lego, in order to examine the extent to which the SDGs are being breached in these processes – for example, through environmental destruction, exploitation or social inequalities.
+In doing so, pupils not only engage with the global implications of economic decisions but also learn to evaluate them critically.
+The aim of the teaching concept is to convey the SDGs in a tangible way whilst simultaneously fostering pupils’ critical thinking skills.

-Aqua Citizens is a transformative ESD project funded by the DBU, in which the Regional Environmental Education Centre RUZ Oldenburg, the Oldenburg-East Frisian Water Association OOWV and the Physics Didactics Department of the University of Oldenburg are cooperating.
-The starting point is that water as the basis of life and as a threat is associated with key tasks for the future.
-Aqua Citizens is a citizen science project that is enriched with mobile school laboratory programmes.
-Young people collect water data where they live and analyse it together.
-They also ask citizens about how they use water.
-They decide in a participatory manner which aspects to analyse and which transformation needs to focus on.
-They develop their own transformation proposals and use them to mobilise citizens and political decision-makers.
-In particular, non-grammar schools, young people in rural areas and girls should be involved.
+Aqua Citizens is a DBU-funded project on transformative ESD, involving collaboration between the Regional Environmental Education Centre (RUZ) Oldenburg, the Oldenburg-East Frisian Water Association (OOWV) and the Department of Physics Education at the University of Oldenburg.
+The project is based on the premise that water, as both the basis of life and a threat, is linked to key challenges for the future.
+Aqua Citizens is a citizen science project enriched by mobile school laboratory programmes.
+Young people collect water data in their local areas and analyse it together.
+They also survey local residents about their use of water.
+They take a participatory approach to deciding which aspects to investigate and which areas requiring change to prioritise.
+They develop their own proposals for change, thereby engaging citizens and political decision-makers.
+The project aims to involve, in particular, non-grammar schools, young people in rural areas and girls.
 The poster reports on the survey of young people.
-In a problem-centred interview (Witzel 2000), their knowledge and ideas for solutions to severe weather events, floods and droughts are asked.
-In addition, they are asked how relevant they consider the knowledge gained through citizen science to be for science and society and how they believe their proposals for transformation will be heard.
-The interviews are analysed on a category basis (Kuckartz 2022).
+In a problem-centred interview (Witzel 2000), they are asked about their knowledge and ideas for solutions regarding extreme weather events, floods and droughts.
+Furthermore, the study assesses how relevant they consider findings from citizen science to be for science and society, and how they believe their proposals for change can be heard.
+The interviews are analysed using a category-based approach (Kuckartz 2022).

-All-day schools offer special opportunities for the implementation of Education for Sustainable Development (ESD).
-They have more time and space so that action-oriented forms of learning such as school gardens, upcycling workshops, sustainable cooking or excursions can take place not just occasionally, but continuously.
-The extended time frame also enables a close link between lessons and extracurricular activities.
-Sustainability topics such as fair trade, climate protection or healthy eating can therefore be explored in greater depth in projects and study groups.
-As places to live, all-day schools are also ideal for making sustainability a practical experience, be it in the canteen through a sustainable food concept or through projects on waste avoidance, for example.
-Finally, by opening up to the outside world, all-day schools offer the best conditions for co-operation with local partners, environmental organisations, companies and even the city administration.
-This creates networks that anchor sustainable learning and action in the long term.
-These and other ideas will be presented in the ESD snack.
-This will be followed by a joint discussion on the extent to which all-day schools and ESD fit together in terms of structure and content and what questions this raises for practice and future (joint) research.
+All-day schools offer particular opportunities for implementing Education for Sustainable Development (ESD).
+They have more time and space, meaning that action-oriented forms of learning – such as school gardens, upcycling workshops, sustainable cooking or field trips – can take place not just on an ad hoc basis, but on an ongoing basis.
+The extended timetable also allows for a close link between lessons and extracurricular activities.
+Sustainability topics such as Fairtrade, climate protection or healthy eating can therefore be explored in greater depth through projects and in extracurricular clubs.
+As places where pupils spend their days, all-day schools are also ideal for bringing sustainability to life in a practical way, whether in the canteen through a sustainable catering scheme or, for example, through waste prevention projects.
+Finally, through their openness to the wider community, all-day schools offer the best conditions for co-operation with local partners, environmental organisations, businesses and even the local council.
+This creates networks that embed sustainable learning and action in the long term.
+These and other considerations will be presented during the ESD Snack.
+This will be followed by a joint discussion on the extent to which all-day schools and ESD are compatible in terms of structure and content, and what questions this raises for practice and future (joint) research.

 Dr Stephan Kielbrock (Institute of Educational Sciences)